Tomer98/AI-Driven-Cybersecurity/Project/9. Documentation/README.md

 ---

+## 🔍 6.
+Retrospective: Dataset Balancing & AI Overfitting

+Looking back, if I were to approach this project again, a major architectural change I would implement is limiting the volume of benign (safe) emails used during the AI training phase.

+* **The Problem Identified**: Training the model on an overwhelming majority of standard business correspondence caused the AI to develop an "overfitting" bias toward generic corporate jargon.

+* **The Consequence**: The model implicitly learned that business terminology is a strong indicator of "normality."
+As a result, spear-phishing emails that hijacked corporate terminology were reconstructed far too successfully by the Autoencoder.
+They received an abnormally low anomaly score (MSE) and managed to bypass the unsupervised detection mechanism.

+* **The Retrospective Solution**: Reducing and diversifying the benign email dataset would have prevented the model from blindly relying on business keywords.
+This adjustment would have "calibrated" the AI to be less forgiving of corporate text, inherently raising its suspicion level toward underlying sentence structures rather than just vocabulary.
+Ultimately, this would have significantly improved the AI's native accuracy in catching deep-context spear-phishing attacks.

+  ---

 ## 🏁 Final Conclusion
 **Morpheus Guard** proves that high-performance cybersecurity requires a **Hybrid Mindset**.
 By using AI for structural detection and Heuristics for intent mapping, we achieved a **100% block rate** on tested adversarial scenarios without disrupting business continuity.